Andy WhiteCoordinator, Rights and Resources Initiative

 Sandra León BolourianSandra León Bolourian is Senior Manager, Finance and Administration at RRI.
 She manages the Strategic Response Mechanism Program and is responsible, among others, for ensuring the integrity of collaborative agreements with Partners and Collaborators, as well as other agreements.
 During her tenure at RRI, Sandra has been responsible for the administration of the Tenure Facility and the Country and Regional Program (CRP), as well as overseeing the administrative systems for CRP and the Global Programs.
 Sandra is a seasoned professional with over 20 years of experience in administration, human resources, external relations, event planning, and public affairs in large international organizations and smaller non-profits.
 Sandra came to RRI from the World Bank’s Latin America Social Protection program.
 Prior to that, and following a 14-year career at INTELSAT, an intergovernmental cooperative of over 147 nations, she worked at Calvert Foundation, a non-profit investing in disadvantaged communities.
 She holds an M.B.A. in international business and a B.A. in radio and television, with a minor in sociology from George Washington University.
 She is fluent in English, Spanish, and French.

 Joseph BonoPrior to joining RRI in July 2013, Joe held positions with the European Parliament as well as with several national and international electoral campaigns.
 As Chief of Staff to a Member of the European Parliament, he drafted legislative proposals on rural development policy, alternative energies, and diplomatic initiatives between the European Union and the governments of East Asia.
-Upon returning to the U.S., Joe developed and implemented the Republican National Committee’s statewide Big-Data strategy for the 2012 Missouri Presidential Campaign.
+Before his time in Europe, Joe operated as a Project Manager for capital development programs in the New York City region.
 Joe has a bachelor’s degree in psychology from The State University of New York at Purchase.

 Anne-Sophie GindrozSoutheast Asia Regional Facilitator